siderolabs/cluster-api-templates/aws/README.md

 - In order for the cloud-provider-aws to work properly, you should define two IAM policies in your environment: one for controlplane nodes and one for workers.
 See [here](https://kubernetes.github.io/cloud-provider-aws/prerequisites/) for the defined policies that need to be created.

-- Create a security group that allows port 50000 to your VMs.
+- Create a security group that allows port 50000 to your VMs, as well as port 50001 between the VMs themselves.
-This will be necessary in order to connect to these VMs via talosctl.
+This will be necessary in order to connect to these VMs via talosctl and for trustd communication between the VMs.

 ### Management Plane